day8/re-frame/docs/EPs/0002-ReframeInstances.md

 ### Abstract

-This EP proposes changes to allow more than one instance of a re-frame app on the same (HTML) page.
+This EP proposes changes to allow more than one instance of a re-frame app to coexist on the same (HTML) page.

 ## Introduction

 Currently, there can only be one instance of `re-frame` on a page.
-This limitation greately simplifies the programmer's experience of re-frame in 99% of usecases.
+This design limitation simplifies the programmer's experience of using re-frame in 99% of usecases.

-But there are usecases where this is a problem:
+But there are problematic usecases:
   1. when two instances of **the same** app need to coexist on the one page:
      - think of `devcards` where instances can coexist
      - when unittesting, it might be useful to create re-frame "instances", use them, and then throw them away.
   2. when **different** re-frame apps need to coexist on the one page.

-While these more advanced features are nice to have, the current simplicity is a must.
 So, the challenge here is to facilitate these more complicated usecases but, in the process, to not lose the current simplicity which is enjoyed most of the time.

 ### Global State As A Frame

-re-frame has some global state in the form of a few atoms scattered about internal namespaces.
-The best externally-known one of these is `app-db`.
+re-frame has some global state in the form of various atoms scattered about internal namespaces.
+The best externally-known is `app-db`.

-It would be completely straightforward to scoop up that state and put it into some sort of `defrecord` - let's call a `Frame` - and then allow the programmer to create instances of `Frame` when they
+It would be completely straightforward to scoop up this state and put it into some sort of `defrecord` whole - let's call a `Frame` - and then allow the programmer to create instances of `Frame` when they
 want to create a new instances of a re-frame app.